-This report is based on census data provided to us as of June, 2021.
+Because this is a roll-forward valuation, this report is based on census data previously provided to us as of June, 2021 for the June 30, 2021 full valuation.
 Distributions of participants by age and service can be found on page 18.
-For non-lifetime benefits, the active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Current Year Prior Year

-June 30, 2021 Valuation Date June 30, 2019 Valuation Date

-June 30, 2021 Measurement Date June 30, 2020 Measurement Date
+Valuation Year June 30, 2021 Valuation Date June 30, 2022 Measurement Date

 Active Employees eligible for future benefits

-Count 0 0
+Count 0

-Average Age Not Applicable Not Applicable
+Average Age Not Applicable

-Average Years of Service Not Applicable Not Applicable
+Average Years of Service Not Applicable

 Retirees currently receiving benefits

-Count 5 3
+Count 5

-Average Age 62.2 61.0
+Average Age 62.2